japsuu/ScaleNet/README.md

 It is transport-layer agnostic, meaning that you can implement your own transport layer if you want to.
 A default TCP transport layer is provided, which is sufficient for most use cases.

+ScaleNet targets .NET Standard 2.1 with special optimizations for .NET 8, making it compatible with most recent .NET runtimes, including Unity 2018.3 and later.

+> [!NOTE]
+> If you are planning on using ScaleNet with Unity, please read the [Unity Compatibility](#unity-compatibility) section.

 **This is a personal project that I am working on in my free time.
 This project was created to serve a specific need that I had, since I couldn't find any networking libraries that met my requirements.
 I am sharing this project in the hope that it will be useful to others.**